Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ##### Treasure

-A search of the corpse yields a sheathed longsword and two belt pouches, one containing five gemstones (50 gp each) and the other containing a potion of heroism.
+A search of the corpse yields a sheathed [[5.
+Mechanics/Items/Longsword.md\|longsword]] and two belt pouches, one containing five gemstones (50 gp each) and the other containing a [[5.
+Mechanics/Items/Potion Of Heroism.md\|potion of heroism]].

 #### K74d.
 Empty Cell